Home Expeditions What to Expect on an Expedition Cruise

 24hrs

-Daylight in high Antarctic summer — midnight sun
+Daylight in high Antarctic summer — the midnight sun

 5m

-Minimum distance from penguins (IAATO rule) — they approach you
+Minimum distance from penguins per IAATO rules — they approach you

-• Early morning: The expedition leader’s announcement over the ship’s PA system is often the first sound of the day — a calm, specific description of conditions at the morning landing site, what wildlife is present, and what to expect.
+• Early morning: The expedition leader’s announcement over the ship’s PA — a calm, specific description of conditions at the morning landing site, what wildlife is present, what to expect.
 This briefing sets the intellectual tone for the day before breakfast is finished.

-• Morning landing (9–11am): The first Zodiac run of the day.
-Passengers are typically ashore for 90 minutes to 2 hours, dispersed across the landing site with naturalist guides positioned throughout.
-The atmosphere is one of quiet, independent exploration — not a guided tour in the conventional sense, but a self-directed encounter in a remarkable environment, with expert support on demand.
+• Morning landing (9–11am): The first Zodiac run.
+Passengers are typically ashore for 90 minutes to two hours, dispersed across the landing site with naturalist guides positioned throughout.
+The atmosphere is one of quiet, independent exploration — not a guided tour in the conventional sense, but a self-directed encounter in a remarkable environment with expert support on demand.

 • Return and lunch: Zodiacs return passengers to the ship in groups.
-Lunch is served — typically a substantial buffet.
-The ship moves to the afternoon site during this time, often 1–3 hours of sailing through scenery that is itself remarkable.
+The ship moves to the afternoon site during lunch — often one to three hours of sailing through scenery that is itself remarkable.

-• Afternoon landing or Zodiac cruise (2–5pm): The second excursion of the day, often at a different type of site — a glacier face, an iceberg field, a different colony or bay.
-Zodiac cruising (without going ashore) is used at sites where landing is not permitted or conditions make it impractical.
+• Afternoon landing or Zodiac cruise (2–5pm): The second excursion, often at a different type of site — a glacier face, an iceberg field, a different colony.
+Zodiac cruising without going ashore is used where landing is not permitted or conditions make it impractical.

-• Evening recap (6–7pm): The expedition team gathers all passengers for a daily recap — the day’s wildlife identified, the day’s highlights discussed, tomorrow’s programme previewed.
-These sessions are substantive and frequently run longer than scheduled because the conversations they generate are genuinely interesting.
+• Evening recap (6–7pm): The expedition team gathers all passengers — the day’s wildlife identified, highlights discussed, tomorrow’s programme previewed.
+These sessions run longer than scheduled because the conversations they generate are genuinely interesting.

-• Dinner and the evening: Dinner is served in a relaxed atmosphere.
-The ship may be moving overnight to a new anchorage — in high Antarctic summer, in near-continuous daylight — and passengers frequently remain on deck well into what the clock calls night to watch the light on the ice.
+• Dinner and the evening: Served in a relaxed atmosphere.
+In high Antarctic summer, near-continuous daylight means passengers frequently remain on deck well into what the clock calls night to watch the light on the ice.

 The expedition team is the most important variable in the quality of an expedition cruise experience — more so than the ship, the itinerary, or the cabin category.
 The best guides are working scientists, published authors, and acknowledged specialists who have spent careers in the environments you are visiting.
 The difference between being shown a penguin colony and understanding it is the difference between the guide who says “that’s a gentoo penguin” and the one who explains why the nest pebble matters, what the body language of the returning parent means, and what the colony’s position relative to the glacier tells you about climate change.